Murder of Kacie Woody: Disappearance and investigation

-That evening, Woody was home alone; her brother Tim was doing research at his college's library, Eric Betts was at his electrician's class, and Rick was on duty in Greenbrier.
+On the evening of December 3, Woody was home alone; her brother Tim was doing research at his college's library, Eric Betts was at his electrician's class, and Rick was on duty in Greenbrier.
 In addition, Paul, her aunt, was at her daughter's basketball game in Conway.
 Woody was instant messaging (IM) with her online boyfriend Scott on the computer, while talking to Dave over the phone.
 Dave told Kacie that his "aunt's" condition continued to worsen, and that he was driving to Arkansas to be by her side until she died.
-At 9:41 PM (unknown if CST or EST), Kacie's messages with Scott suddenly stopped.
+At 9:41p.m. (unknown if CST or EST), Kacie's messages with Scott suddenly stopped.
 Scott, alarmed, continued to message Kacie as a means of alerting her household that she was missing.
 He emailed Jessica and attempted to phone the Woody house without success.

-When Betts returned home from his class at about 10:15 PM CST and noticed that Woody wasn't around, he assumed she was in bed, or out with family or friends, and continued his normal routine.
-When Tim returned home at around 11:40 PM and noticed that Woody wasn't in bed, he notified Rick, who raced home in his squad car.
-Rick noticed that the house showed signs of sudden disturbance: Kacie's reading glasses, which she used while on the computer, were missing a lens, her pet Yorkshire Terrier was limping, and the computer was still running with the chat window between her and Scott open.
+When Betts returned home from his class at about 10:15p.m.
+CST and noticed that Woody wasn't there, he assumed she was in bed, or out with family or friends, and continued his normal routine.
+When Tim returned home at around 11:40p.m. and noticed that Woody wasn't in bed, he notified Rick, who rapidly returned home in his squad car.
+Rick noticed that the house showed signs of sudden disturbance: Kacie's reading glasses, which she used while on the computer, were on his recliner and missing a lens, her pet Yorkshire Terrier was limping, and the computer was still running with the chat window between her and Scott open.
 Rick called Kacie's friends, who hadn't recently heard from or seen her, and eventually called for police backup.
 Either Tim or Betts messaged Scott, learning of Kacie's conversation with Dave and how she had suddenly stopped responding to Scott's IMs.